Hyperthermic Intraperitoneal Chemotherapy (HIPEC) Surgery

-Late-stage or advanced cancers can sometimes spread along the abdomen's inner lining , also called the peritoneal cavity.
-Doctors refer to this type of cancer spread as:
+Late-stage or advanced cancers can sometimes spread along the abdomen's inner lining, also called the peritoneum.
+Doctors refer to this type of cancer spread as peritoneal metastases.

 Peritoneal metastases are hard to treat.
-They are often not as treatable by classic chemo given by the veins.
+They're often not as treatable with classic chemo given through the veins.
+One effective option may be hyperthermic intraperitoneal chemotherapy (HIPEC).

-Hyperthermic intraperitoneal chemoperfusion (HIPEC) is a type of advanced regional perfusion cancer therapy.
-During HIPEC, doctors deliver very high doses of heated chemo directly into the abdomen to treat peritoneal metastases.
+Hyperthermic intraperitoneal chemotherapy (HIPEC) is a type of advanced regional perfusion cancer therapy.
+During HIPEC, doctors deliver very high doses of heated chemo directly into the abdominal cavity to treat peritoneal metastases.

 Doctors generally use HIPEC combined with and immediately after a specialized surgical procedure called cytoreductive surgery (CRS).